6sense vs Demandbase

 Intent data: Different sources, different trade-offs

 All three platforms process large volumes of intent signals.
-The differences lie in how they collect that data and what they do with it.
+The differences lie in how they collect that data, what they do with it, and how those signals connect to action.

 6sense built its signal network, Signalverse, around a proprietary B2B content network (B2BN) that monitors keyword research activity across millions of B2B content pages.
 It processes over one trillion buying signals daily and tracks intent in over 40 languages.
 What makes 6sense's approach distinct is its bring-your-own-data model: it integrates intent from Bombora, G2, TrustRadius, TechTarget, PeerSpot, Gartner Digital Markets, and SourceForge, and feeds all of them into its predictive engine.
 Forrester's Q1 2025 evaluation gave 6sense the highest scores possible in accuracy and noise filtering, buying cycle analysis, and insight generation.